Skip to main content

 Violence against women is any behaviour by another person that causes a woman to feel fear.
 There are many forms of violence - physical abuse, sexual abuse, emotional abuse, financial abuse and stalking.
 Any behaviour that is threatening, forceful, controlling or dominates that person, is considered abuse.

 Violence against women is a common and serious problem in Australia.
 Around one in three women has experienced physical violence since the age of 15 years, and one in three has experienced sexual violence.
 In approximately 95% of cases, the perpetrator of violence was male.
-(ABS 2018).
+(AIHW 2018).

 Violence against women is the biggest cause of ill health and early death in woman ages 15-44.